single default post

 Education and Magic in the Desert

-Our trip out to Las Vegas for this year’s beginning clinics, Shoe Removal/Booting and Anatomy/ Dissection, was quite challenging due to strong winds and sand storms!
-But, with this being our last opportunity to visit with and learn from the legendary Åsa, we could not miss it!
+Our trip to Las Vegas for this year’s Beginning Clinic, which covered shoe removal, booting and anatomy and dissection, was quite challenging due to strong winds and sand storms!
+But with this being our last opportunity to visit with and learn from the legendary Asa Stephens, we could not miss it.

-The weather took a toll on Åsa’s home, as she lost power the day before the grinder clinic.
-However with the help of a portable generator, she was able to carry on.
-With power restored, we moved on to Shoe Removal – and thanks to synthetic plastic hooves designed for training, we practiced shoe removal with the benefit of seeing exactly how the nails are in place.
-Additionally we practiced with shoe pullers, creased nail pullers and clinch cutters, pulling steel shoes from both the Hoof Buddy feet and from cadaver legs.
+Due to the challenging weather, Asa lost power the day before the grinder clinic; however, with the help of a portable generator she was able to carry on.
+With power restored, we moved onto shoe removal, and thanks to synthetic plastic hooves designed for training, we practiced shoe removal with the benefit of seeing exactly how the nails are in place.
+Additionally, we practiced with shoe pullers, crease nail pullers, and clinch cutters, pulling steel shoes from both the synthetic hooves and from cadaver legs.

-This was my third time attending Åsa’s booting clinic.
-I don’t think there is anyone that has more experience with hoof boots than Åsa.
+This was my third time attending Asa’s booting clinic.
+I don’t think there is anyone that has more experience with hoof boots than Asa.
 I always learn so much.
-We saw so many types of boots and learned the pros and cons of these boots from someone who has great “in the trenches” experience!
+We saw many types of boots and learned the pros and cons of these boots from someone who has great “in the trenches” experience!

 The third day of the clinic weekend was my favorite.
-We got a great foundation on hoof anatomy and we each got to trim a cadaver hoof.
-This was like getting a free mentorship with Åsa!
-Additionally we dissected a handful of the hooves we had trimmed and got to discuss everything from lamellar connection to navicular disease.
+We got a great foundation on hoof anatomy and we each trimmed a cadaver hoof.
+This was like getting a free mentorship with Asa!
+Additionally, we dissected a handful of the hooves we had trimmed and got to discuss everything from lamellar connection to navicular disease.
 We even dissected a hoof that showed strong signs of laminitis and had significant coffin bone remodeling.
-(Don’t tell Sarah, but I brought that coffin bone home and am trying to clean it up for showing around)
+(Don’t tell Sarah, but I brought that coffin bone home and am trying to clean it up for showing around).